 Sarah presents training

 Sarah has dedicated her whole career to working with people with disabilities and has worked in a range of settings including, Social Services, Health, the Voluntary Sector and Education.
 She has predominately worked in Post 16 Education which includes a Specialist College, Adult Learning and Further Education.
-She has qualified as a teacher in Further Education and is a member of the Institute for Learning.
-For the last 20 years Sarah has successfully managed several Learner Support departments within the Post 16 sector covering a wide curriculum and catering for a diverse group of learners including those with Profound and Multiple Learning Disabilities.
+She has qualified as a teacher in Further Education and for the last 20 years Sarah has successfully managed several Learner Support departments within the Post 16 sector covering a wide curriculum and catering for a diverse group of learners including those with Profound and Multiple Learning Disabilities.
 Throughout this time she has continued to teach as she feels it is important to understand both learners’ and tutors’ needs, and feels this can only be done with hands on experience.

 Sarah has been involved in many developmental projects during her career including making material accessible for people with learning disabilities, creating tutorial systems, and hearing the learner’s voice.
 She has also provided training on many aspects of disability to other providers.
 Sarah has also supported, trained and mentored many tutors working with adults with learning disabilities and is passionate about sharing her experiences to enable others to provide good quality education that meets individual learners’ needs.

-Iain works with senior leaders in schools and colleges, empowering them by helping them to manage their mindset, energy and time.
+Iain is a former teacher and now works with senior leaders in schools and colleges, empowering them by helping them to manage their mindset, energy and time.
 This ensures they can have lasting, fulfilling careers and meaningful influence on their pupils/students and staff.

 Iain provides whole staff training, focusing on the evergreen areas that underpin the success of great teachers; skill sets and ways of thinking that don’t change with every general election.
 In particular, Iain provides training sessions covering time management, plus stress and resilience.